vwong175/vwong175/README.md

 # Hello!

 - 👋 Hi, I’m Valerie Wong
-- 🎓 Currently a third year student at the University at Buffalo pursuing a BS in Computer Science with a Data Science Microcredential
+- 🎓 Currently a third year student at the University at Buffalo pursuing a BS in Computer Science
 - 👀 I’m interested in the intersection of art and technology!
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning new tech
 - ✈️ My interests and hobbies include traveling, eating new foods, taking pictures, and making art
 - 📫 Connect with me on linkedIn: https://www.linkedin.com/in/valeriewong02/ if you want to reach out about anything technology, art, or cute animals related!